DAT210/Game/README.md

 You can run the Game service with Docker or Node.

 This service depends on environment variables found in the default.env file.
-Before running you need have them in a environment file named "test.env", "dev.env" or "production.env".

 Copy and rename the /env/default.env file and fill in your variables.
 The service determines which .env file to use based on your NODE_ENV environment variable.